ODINN-SciML/ODINN.jl/docs/src/models.md

 Huginn.SIA2Dmodel
 ```

 When a simulation will be run in `ODINN.jl` using an ice flow model, its related equation will be solved using `OrdinaryDiffEq.jl`.
 The related equation to a `SIA2Dmodel` is declared in its related util functions.
 Generally, these equations need to exist both in-place (to reduce memory allocations and ensure maximum performance, see example below) or out-of-place (to be more AD-friendly).
+However, Enzyme uses the in-place implementation.

 ```@docs
 Huginn.SIA2D!